TonyCalzoni/Steam_Deck-BlackArch-strap/README.md

 Has an option to include installing Go along with bettercap and some basic tooling, like john and hashcat
 Automatically adds /go/bin to path, and adds it to .bashrc for persistent path

+The built-in wifi adapter doesn't support monitor mode out of the box, and external is recommended